Skeletal-Fluorosis/Skeletal-Fluorosis/Read_Me.txt

 6)test

 3.Stage_2.py
-The program realizes classification.
+This stage realizes classification.
 The inputs are the original images and the corresponding segmentation results.